Cosby5/All-My-Stars/README.md

 - [tommilligan/mdbook-admonish](https://github.com/tommilligan/mdbook-admonish) - A preprocessor for mdbook to add Material Design admonishments.
 - [HollowMan6/mdbook-pdf](https://github.com/HollowMan6/mdbook-pdf) - A backend for mdBook written in Rust for generating PDF based on headless chrome and Chrome DevTools Protocol.(用 Rust 编写的 mdBook 后端，基于headless chrome和Chrome开发工具协议生成PDF)
 - [rust-lang/mdBook](https://github.com/rust-lang/mdBook) - Create book from markdown files.
 Like Gitbook but implemented in Rust
+- [IoIxD/png_to_svg](https://github.com/IoIxD/png_to_svg) - Program for converting pixel art into optimized SVGs, which you can then swap in for PNGs to get consistent scaling on modern browsers.
 - [dani-garcia/vaultwarden](https://github.com/dani-garcia/vaultwarden) - Unofficial Bitwarden compatible server written in Rust, formerly known as bitwarden_rs
 - [unlimitedbacon/stl-thumb](https://github.com/unlimitedbacon/stl-thumb) - Thumbnail generator for STL files
 - [cloudflare/quiche](https://github.com/cloudflare/quiche) - 🥧 Savoury implementation of the QUIC transport protocol and HTTP/3